thiswillbeyourgithub/LogseqPDFImporter/README.md

 Import pdf into logseq but also import annotations made from other softwares

 ## Status
+* *work in progress*
-* work in progress.
-The text highlights work.
-Other type of annotation (lines, shapes, rectangles, etc) are parsed as area highlight.
-If you have any issue just tell me.
+* The text highlights are correctly parsed.
+* Other type of annotation (lines, shapes, rectangles, etc) are parsed as "area highlight" (open an issue if something goes wrong)
+* Colors are correctly matched to logseq's available colors.

 ## Usage
 * `python -m pip install -r requirements.txt`